 This medication blocks the effects of the narcotic drugs in the guy, without actually blocking the effect the narcotic has on your body, which would be to rid you of any pain you may be experiencing.
 Naloxegol belongs to a class of medications known as narcotic antagonists.

-Make sure to read up on any information given to you, of this drug, by your doctor.
+Make sure to read up on any information given to you, about this drug, by your doctor.

 This medication is to be taken by mouth, on an empty stomach at least 1 hour before or 2 hours after a meal.
 Usually once daily in the morning.
 Make sure to Swallow the pill whole.